Save 40% when you buy the entire hair kit. See the kit

 You might have already heard of things like biotin supplements or saw palmetto for hair growth.

 Micronutrients such as vitamins and minerals play a vital (but not clearly understood) role in normal hair follicle development and immune cell function.
-A deficiency of these micronutrients can create a risk in the development, prevention and treatment of alopecia.
+A deficiency of these micronutrients can increase your risk of developing, or hinder the treatment of, alopecia.

 Before we get into the nitty gritty of hair loss vitamins, let’s get one thing clear: In almost all cases, hair vitamins won’t stop hair loss on their own.